Replication configuration file elements - Amazon Simple Storage Service

 Example 1: Replication configuration with one rule

 The following basic replication configuration specifies one rule.
 The rule specifies an IAM role that Amazon S3 can assume and a single destination bucket for object replicas.
-The Status value of Enabled indicates that the rule is in effect.
+The <Status> element value of Enabled indicates that the rule is in effect.

 To choose a subset of objects to replicate, you can add a filter.
 In the following configuration, the filter specifies an object key prefix.
 This rule applies to objects that have the prefix Tax/ in their key names.

-If you specify the Filter element, you must also include the Priority and DeleteMarkerReplication elements.
-In this example, Priority is irrelevant because there is only one rule.
+If you specify the <Filter> element, you must also include the <Priority> and <DeleteMarkerReplication> elements.
+In this example, the value that you set for the <Priority> element is irrelevant because there is only one rule.

 In the following configuration, the filter specifies one prefix and two tags.
 The rule applies to the subset of objects that have the specified key prefix and tags.
-Specifically, it applies to object that have the Tax/ prefix in their key names and the two specified object tags.
-Priority doesn't apply because there is only one rule.
+Specifically, it applies to objects that have the Tax/ prefix in their key names and the two specified object tags.
+In this example, the value that you set for the <Priority> element is irrelevant because there is only one rule.

 You can specify any storage class that Amazon S3 supports.